 - Plates/bowls bigger than the palm of your hand (excluding bowls/plates that have rice, like donburi bowls and lacquer rice box (ojyubako)).

 Your parents may have taught you not to slurp your noodles.
-However, it’s perfectly acceptable to slurp away your udon, soba, ramen when you’re in Japan!
+However, it’s perfectly acceptable to slurp away your udon, soba, and ramen when you’re in Japan!

-Note: the term Nu-hara ヌルハラ (noodle harassment) has been circulating by the Japanese media from a few years ago, due to some Japanese diners irked by the slurping noises.
+Note: the term Nu-hara ヌルハラ (noodle harassment) has been circulating by the Japanese media for a few years due to some Japanese diners irked by the slurping noises.
 Personally, my advice is: don’t worry about it.
 Indulge in your meal with noise and gusto!!

 Your Experience with Japanese Dining Etiquette

 If you unintentionally commit a faux pas when eating in Japan or with Japanese friends, don’t panic!
-But knowing these table manners will go a long way and your friends will respect you for taking the time to understand their culture.
-And of course, for being a good guest!
+But knowing these Japanese etiquette rules will go a long way, and your friends will respect you for taking the time to understand their culture.
+And, of course, for being a good guest!
 Some of you had great questions for this post, and I answered them in Japanese Dining Etiquette Part 2.

 Lastly, what Japanese dining etiquette tips have you learned that weren’t mentioned in this post?
 Or do you have any horrifying stories when dining in Japan?
 Please share in the comment box below!